joelparkerhenderson/social-value-orientation/README.md

 * SVO helps to surface the idea that efficiency and individual utility are choices – choices that not everyone is naturally inclined to make.

-* With a population split between natural inclination towards prosocial and proself tendencies, the decisions regarding what normative direction in which to “nudge” those who may change their behavior based on the intervention may be hotly contested.
+* When a population is split between being naturally inclined toward prosocial and proself, then people may hotly contest any normative direction for nudging.

 <h2><a name="thanks">Thanks</a></h2>